-In connection with the Purchase Agreement, the Company also entered into a Registration Rights Agreement with the Purchasers.
+In connection with such Purchase Agreements, the Company also entered into a Registration Rights Agreement with the Purchasers.
 Pursuant to the Registration Rights Agreement, the Company filed with the SEC a registration statement covering the resale by the Purchasers of the shares of common stock into which the shares of Series D Convertible Preferred Stock are convertible.
 The Registration Rights Agreement contains customary representations, warranties, agreements and indemnification rights and obligations of the parties.

-As of March 31, 2023 and December 31, 2022, respectively, there were 1,299 and 1,299 shares of Series D Convertible Preferred Stock issued and outstanding.
+As of June 30, 2023 and December 31, 2022, respectively, there were1,299 and 1,299 shares of Series D Convertible Preferred Stock issued and outstanding.